 Fisher and Donaldson

-Fisher and Donaldson is another institution in St Andrews, famous for their sweet treats and in particular their fudge doughnuts.
+Fisher and Donaldson is an institution in St Andrews, famous for their sweet treats and in particular their fudge doughnuts.
 They now have 7 stores in Scotland, including one in Cupar where you can watch them make their delicious chocolates.
-The St Andrews store was the first, opening in 1919, and is now in it’s fifth generation of family, who bake almost 400 different types of Scottish and continental treats.
+The St Andrews store was the first, opening in 1919, and is now in its fifth generation of family, who bake almost 400 different types of Scottish and continental treats.
 Their fudge doughnut is award winning and the recipe is a highly guarded secret, so much so that it is split in two and hidden in five different locations!
 This bakery also has the Royal seal of approval – apparently Will and Kate are big fans.

 Eden Mill Brewery and Distillery

 Eden Mill sits in the outskirts of St Andrews in Guardbridge.
 They usually offer tours where you can learn about the history and making processes of their unashamedly small but perfectly formed brewery and distillery where they use local ingredients to make craft beers and ales and limited edition whiskies and gins, but they are in the process of moving to a bigger site next door.
 You can have a Gin tour at the moment though, and most of their products are for sale in the beautiful Rusacks Hotel where you can also have a gin blending experience.

 Situated in the Bute medical building in the university is a zoological treasure trove where you can examine fossil fish, a dodo, a Tasmanian wolf, a St Kilda mouse and Narwhal tusks, once thought to be the horns of unicorns!
 Most of the exhibits were collected during the Victorian age and the building still contains the original cases and mosaic floor.
 It's only open on Tuesdays and Fridays from 2-5pm but if you happen to be in the town during those times then this is a pretty unique way to spend some time.